jamesheald/COIN/README.md

-implicit         % implicit component of learning transitionMatrix % expected value of the context transition matrix emissionMatrix   % expected value of the cue emission matrix
+implicit         % implicit component of learning transitionMatrix % expected value of the context transition matrix emissionMatrix   % expected value of the cue emission matrix adMu             % mean of the posterior of the retention and drift in each context adCovar          % covariance of the posterior of the retention and drift in each context bMu              % mean of the posterior of the bias in each context bVar             % variance of the posterior of the bias in each context xPred            % mean of the predictive distribution of the state in each context vPred            % variance of the predictive distribution of the state in each context xFilt            % mean of the filtered distribution of the state in each context vFilt            % variance of the filtered distribution of the state in each context C                % number of instantiated contexts n                % context transition counts nE               % cue emission counts beta             % global transition distribution betaE            % global emission distribution a                % retention in each context d                % drift in each context b                % bias in each context pQ               % probability of the observed cue in each context pY               % probability of the observed state feedback in each context cPrior           % probability of each context transition given the context sampled on the previous trial cPrev            % context sampled on the previous trial yPred            % state feedback predicted in each context xHat             % state predicted (average across contexts and particles) yHat             % state feedback predicted (average across contexts and particles) xPredMarg        % predicted state (marginal distribution) bPredMarg        % bias (marginal distribution) yPredMarg        % predicted state feedback (marginal distribution) p                % variance of state feedback predicted in each context e                % state feedback prediction error in each context sensoryNoise     % sensory noise motorNoise       % motor noise k                % Kalman gain in each context m                % number of tables in restaurant i serving dish j (Chinese restaurant franchise for the context transitions) mE               % number of tables in restaurant i serving dish j (Chinese restaurant franchise for the cue emissions) Q                % number of cues observed so far
 ```
 - adSS1 - sufficient statistic #1 for the retention and drift parameters
 - adSS2 - sufficient statistic #2 for the retention and drift parameters